 Kim: Yes, do do that.
 Now still to come in this episode, hanging out with Orcas.
 But let's check in with Elle Hardy, a vegetarian who tackled the US barbecue trail.

-Phil: I've been reading a lot recently about plant based diets and the benefits for the environment and for the humans as well.
+Phil: I've been reading a lot recently about plant-based diets and the benefits for the environment and for humans as well.
 But I love meat, so Elle, as a vegetarian, how did you sign up for this?

 Elle Hardy: Well I'm Australian, and I moved to New Orleans a couple of years ago and I found it was really, really difficult to eat down here as a vegetarian.
 So I was doing a lot of traveling around the south.
-Lived in my car, lived in a van for a year and was always getting around.
-I just found barbecue culture quite interesting.
-So after a while I thought of actually probably try and give it a go.
+Lived in my car, lived in a van for a year, and was always getting around.
+I just found a barbecue culture quite interesting.
+So after a while, I thought of actually probably try and give it a go.